kskelm/parametric-cookie-cutter/README.md

 Also my first attempts were way too deep; they were about 15mm deep on the cuts and 7mm deep on the imprints, stamped into dough about a half inch deep.
 Also wrong.

-Far be it from me to get between experienced bakers and their recipes, but we've included a recipe with some additional instructions.
+Gary Rechnitz has included a recipe with some additional instructions.

 ## Development ##

 Feel free to fork this in github and request pulls.